Census Dots

 Native American/Other

-Of the 1,265 places in Ohio, Sharon Center is the 701st most populous.
+Sharon Center is ranked the 647th most populous place in Ohio, out of 1,265 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Sharon Center was ranked the 701st most populous place in the 2020 Census.

 Sharon Center's White Population